Foods to Eat & Avoid During Cold and Cough for Babies, Toddlers and Kids

 If your munchkin is unwell, he is bound to get cranky and may fuss while eating.
 Here are a few things you should keep in mind to make sure he gets the required nourishment:

-- Babies aged six months and younger should be breastfed or can be given formula if they have a cold and cough.
+- Babies six months and younger should be breastfed or given formula if they have a cold and cough.

 - If your baby’s doctor prescribes oral rehydration solution (ORS) to your toddler, give it to your child as and when required.

-These are just some general guidelines you should follow if your child is down with a cold or cough.
-However, if there are symptoms like wheezing or ear pain, then it is best to consult a doctor immediately as it can be an ear infection or something more serious.
-Also, do not introduce any new foods when your baby is ill as these can aggravate the symptoms or cause allergies, worsening the matters.
-Consult your doctor if your child’s condition doesn’t improve over a couple of days.
-Since dehydration is a possibility because of infections, so keep an eye on your child, note these early signs to ensure you can get your child the help he needs immediately.
+You should follow these general guidelines if your child is down with a cold or cough.
+However, if there are symptoms like wheezing or ear pain, it is best to consult a doctor immediately, as it can be an ear infection or something more serious.
+Also, do not introduce new foods when your baby is ill, as these can aggravate the symptoms or cause allergies, worsening the matter.
+Consult your doctor if your child’s condition doesn’t improve over a few days.
+Since dehydration is possible because of infections, keep an eye on your child; note these early signs to ensure you can get your child the help he needs immediately.